Ma-Marcinowski/Verificational-Model/README.md

   * 3.?.1.
 Model v2.2.0:

-    * Exactly the same as v2.1.0, except for training on combained IAM and CVL databases, and preprocessing v0.2.
+    * Exactly the same as v2.1.0, except for training on combained IAM and CVL databases.

   * 3.?.2.
 Database: